KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 ---
 contentScript: /assets/js/posts/car-lease-explained.js
 date: 2025-10-26T16:49:00-07:00
-description: A clear, practical guide to understanding car lease quotes, with formulas for residual value, monthly payment, and costs—plus an embedded calculator to test your own numbers
+description: A clear, practical guide to understanding car lease quotes, with formulas for all costs involved and an embedded calculator to play your own numbers.
 image: /assets/images/posts/leasing.png
 title: Car Leasing Explained | Understand and Calculate your quote
 tags: